 Though more comedic than romantic, Kiss Him, Not Me! is super relatable: if you weren’t Kae Serinuma back in the day (or even now), you’ve definitely known someone like her in your fandom.
 The series also takes an interesting crack at the tired harem/reverse harem genre, in which one protagonist has multiple suitors vying for their attention.
 But saying much more would be a spoiler, so you’ll just have to check this series out for yourself.

 One morning, a country girl named Mitsuha wakes up in the body of Taki, a boy living in Tokyo.
 The next day she wakes up in her own body again, and assumes the body-switching was just a dream.
 But she soon discovers that not only did she spend a day in Taki’s body–he spent a day in hers.
 And it won’t be the last time, either.
+As Mitsuha and Taki fall slowly in love through the notes and daily diaries they keep for and with each other, they become determined to meet each other face to face.

 Featured still from "Your Name" via Toho